-In the event of a spill emergency, a Communications Delegate will be identified by Agnico Eagle who will communicate regularly with the Incident Commander to monitor the spill response and maintain a log of internal and external communications.
-Depending on the legislation implicated by the spill, the Communications Delegate will inform all appropriate agencies.
-The appropriate agencies may include the Kitikmeot Inuit Association, the Nunavut Water Board, the Nunavut Impact Review Board, Environment and Climate Change Canada, Crown-Indigenous Relations and Northern Affairs Canada, the Department of Fisheries and Oceans Canada and will advise the public in the immediate vicinity of the spill if warranted.
-The Communications Delegate is responsible for understanding the Spill Reporting Requirements in Nunavut and the appropriate parties to inform.
+In the event of an Environmental Incident or Spill, an External Liaison Officer will be identified by Agnico Eagle.
+The External Liaison works for the IC to monitor the spill response and maintain a log of internal and external communications.
+Depending on the legislation implicated by the spill, the External Liaison Officer will inform and act as the link with all involved agencies.
+These agencies may include the KitIA, the NWB, the NIRB, ECCC, CIRNAC, the DFO and others.
+The External Liaison is responsible for understanding the Spill Reporting Requirements in Nunavut and the appropriate parties to inform.
 The communication will be in the form of a phone call and email and will include the type of material and size of the spill.
-The Communications Delegate may designate alternative personnel to perform these communications.
+The External Liaison Officer may designate alternative personnel to perform these communications.
 This individual will also update the Agnico Eagle Executive as required.